-Small clots are normal and disappear on their own.
+Small clots that form may disappear on their own.
 However, some blood clots become larger than necessary or form in places where there is no injury.
-Blood clots can form on their own within a blood vessel due to hypercoagulation, which requires medical treatment.

-Many of the symptoms of bruises and blood clots can be quite similar, but certain types of clot can cause much more severe effects.
+Many of the symptoms of bruises and blood clots can be quite similar, but certain types of clots can cause much more severe effects.